Phyllis Ellis

 Phyllis Ellis (born 11 November 1959) is a Canadian hockey player, actor and director.

 Personal life

 Ellis was born in Oakville, Ontario and grew up in the Greater Toronto Area.
-In high school, she did musical theatre and later obtained a Bachelor of Fine Arts degree with a major in classical theatre.
+In high school, she performed in musical theatre and later obtained a Bachelor of Fine Arts degree with a major in classical theatre.
 As a child, she wanted to be an olympian, an actor and a director.
 She was married to a professional hockey player and has two children.

 Sports

 She was part of the Canadian field hockey team in the 1984 Summer Olympics.
 The team finished fifth out of six.

 In 1985, Ellis was hired as the women's coordinator for the Best Ever Ontario program as part of Ontario Ministry of Tourism.
 Under Ellis's leadership, the Female Athletes Motivating Excellence (FAME) program was initiated to promote increased female participation in sports programs.
 This initiative features high-profile female athletes, such as gold medalist Linda Thom, who visit schools and events to inspire girls and challenge stereotypes.